csreynolds/ovirt-utils/README.md

 Please, check individual README files for specific behaviour and description under doc/:

-- rhev_functions.py:         Common set of functions for usage by other scripts
+- ovirt_functions.py:         Common set of functions for usage by other scripts

-- rhev-keyring.py:           Script to set/query keyring values for username/password
+- ovirt-keyring.py:           Script to set/query keyring values for username/password

-- rhev-elastic.py:           Manage hosts and power them off if unused
+- ovirt-elastic.py:           Manage hosts and power them off if unused

-- rhev-vm-cluster.py:        Use tags to migrate VM's away from each other (sort of anti-affinity)
+- ovirt-vm-cluster.py:        Use tags to migrate VM's away from each other (sort of anti-affinity)

-- rhev-vlan.py:              Create VLAN with name and vlan_id on DC and associate to specified cluster and its hosts
+- ovirt-vlan.py:              Create VLAN with name and vlan_id on DC and associate to specified cluster and its hosts

-- rhev-cleanpinning.py:      Clean VM pinning to host
+- ovirt-cleanpinning.py:      Clean VM pinning to host

-- rhev-policy.py:            Change clusters policy to the one provided
+- ovirt-policy.py:            Change clusters policy to the one provided

-- rhev-vm-os.py:             Group VM's by O.S. on hosts
+- ovirt-vm-os.py:             Group VM's by O.S. on hosts

-- rhev-clone.py:             Create a clone VM based on a Template on a specified Cluster
+- ovirt-clone.py:             Create a clone VM based on a Template on a specified Cluster

-- rhev-poweron.py:           Power on (remove maintenance) from all rhev_elastic hosts in maintenance in order to prepare for peak hours
+- ovirt-poweron.py:           Power on (remove maintenance) from all rhev_elastic hosts in maintenance in order to prepare for peak hours

-- rhev-vm-start.py:          Start VM specified or remaining VM's if specified is up
+- ovirt-vm-start.py:          Start VM specified or remaining VM's if specified is up

-- rhev-vm-create.py:         Create a new VM with specified parameters
+- ovirt-vm-create.py:         Create a new VM with specified parameters

-- rhev-vm-tax.py:            Create a table with information about last month usage and configured values for CPU/RAM/HDD
+- ovirt-vm-tax.py:            Create a table with information about last month usage and configured values for CPU/RAM/HDD

-- rhev-vm-applist.py:        Create a table with information about VM's and apps reported by rhev-agent
+- ovirt-vm-applist.py:        Create a table with information about VM's and apps reported by ovirt-agent

 PD: Please, if you're using this scripts, send me an email just to know if there's anyone outside there.
 If you find any error, please report it to me